AGA Youth Programs

 National AGA Quiz Bowl

 The National AGA Quiz Bowl contest is open to AGA Junior Members and is held at the AGA National Convention each year.
-This fun and competetive contest tests the dairy industry and Guernsey knowledge of AGA youth.
+This fun and competitive contest tests the dairy industry and Guernsey knowledge of AGA youth.
 There are Senior and Junior divisions.
 Teams are generally organized on the state level.

 National AGA Youth Scholarship